PLEASE SEE 'BIG FESTIVALS AND MAJOR EVENTS IN BARCELONA'

 The Catalans’ seemingly endless enthusiasm for festivals and parties means that there’s scarcely a week in the year that doesn’t include at least a couple.
-These range from the full-on traditional knees-up, with giants, dwarfs and dragons wheeling through fireworks, to gentle street fairs selling artisanal honey and sausages, and perhaps laying on a bouncy castle.
+These range from the full-on traditional knees-up, with giants, dwarfs and dragons wheeling through fireworks, to gentle street fairs selling artisanal honey and sausages, and perhaps lying on a bouncy castle.

 The correfoc (‘fire run’) is a frenzy of pyromania.
-Groups of horned devils dance through the streets, brandishing tridents that spout fireworks and generally flouting every safety rule in the book.
+Groups of horned devils dance through the streets, brandishing tridents that spout fireworks, and generally flouting every safety rule in the book.
 Protected by cotton caps and long sleeves, the more daring onlookers try to stop the devils and touch the fire-breathing dragons being dragged along in their wake.

-New Year's Day (Any Nou) 1 Jan
+New Year's Day (Any Nou) Jan 1

-Three Kings (Reis Mags) 6 Jan
+Three Kings (Reis Mags) Jan 6

 Good Friday (Divendres Sant)